Dress (Taylor Swift song)

 "Dress" is a song by the American singer-songwriter Taylor Swift from her sixth studio album, Reputation (2017).
 She wrote and produced the song with Jack Antonoff.
 A slow jam, "Dress" is a synth-pop track that contains stuttering beats and syncopated phrasings, as well as a synth drop and falsetto vocals in the refrain.
 The sexual lyrics consist of syncopated phrasings and are about romantic devotion: the narrator tells her lover that she bought a dress only for them to remove it.

 Critics generally praised "Dress", describing its lyrics about sexuality as a new aspect of Swift's artistry and image.
 They complimented the sultry and sensual production and intimate lyricism, and it was considered an album highlight and one of her best tracks by some.
 Swift included the track in the set list of her Reputation Stadium Tour (2018)—dedicating its choreography to the dancer Loie Fuller—and performed it on some dates of the Eras Tour (2023–2024).

 "Dress" reached number 130 on the Billboard Global 200 chart in 2025, following its appearance on the television series The Summer I Turned Pretty.
 The song received certifications in Australia, New Zealand, and the United Kingdom.

 Background and release

 Taylor Swift released her fifth studio album, 1989, in October 2014.
 1989s synth-pop production transformed Swift's sound and image from country-oriented to mainstream pop.
 The album was a commercial success, selling over five million copies in the United States within one year, and spawning three Billboard Hot 100 number-one singles.
 The BBC asserted that the success solidified Swift's status as a global pop star.

 Swift was a target of tabloid gossip during the promotion of 1989.
 Her "America's Sweetheart" reputation, a result of her wholesome and innocent image, was blemished from publicized short-lived relationships and disputes with other celebrities, including a dispute with the rapper Kanye West and the media personality Kim Kardashian.
 Swift became increasingly reticent on social media, having previously maintained an active presence with a large following, and avoided interactions with the press amidst the tumultuous affairs.
 She conceived her sixth studio album, Reputation, as an answer to the media commotion surrounding her celebrity.
 Big Machine Records released Reputation on November 10, 2017; "Dress" is the album's twelfth track.
-In September–October 2025, the song reached number 130 on the Billboard Global 200 chart, number 64 on the Philippines Hot 100 chart, and number 54 on the UK Singles Sales chart.
-"Dress" received certifications in Australia (platinum), New Zealand (platinum), and the United Kingdom (silver).